Historical Grant

 What this opportunity actually offers

-The official competition statement is straightforward: UK registered organisations can apply for up to £3.7 million to establish or scale regional skills initiatives for battery manufacturing and battery supply chain work.
+The official competition statement was straightforward: UK registered organisations could apply for up to £3.7 million to establish or scale regional skills initiatives for battery manufacturing and its supply chain.
+Innovate UK, part of UK Research and Innovation, delivered the competition through the Battery Innovation Programme.
+The programme was funded by the Department for Business and Trade.

 The important operational detail is that this is not a small project grant for generic training activity.
 The competition is split into two explicit themes: